EliasDH-com/Documentation/Documentation/Kubernetes/Install-Longhorn.md

 # Port: 8080
 ```

-- Access the Longhorn UI
+- Access the Longhorn UI.
 ```bash
 kubectl get ingress -A
 ```

-- Test the Longhorn UI
+- Test the Longhorn UI.
 ```bash
 curl http://<EXTERNAL_IP> # <EXTERNAL_IP> is the IP address of the ingress controller
 ```